openresty/stapxx/README.markdown

     Exiting compiled Lua code and falling back to the Lua interpreter.
 * JIT Compiler
     Compiling Lua code to native code in the Lua JIT compiler.

+For now, this tool only supports LuaJIT v2.1.

 Below are some examples: